-When assessing an individual student's achievement of this objective, teachers should listen to and observe the student's discussions, dance explorations and creations.
+When assessing an individual student's achievement of this objective, teachers should observe and listen to student's discussions, dance explorations and creations.
 Teachers might ask the following questions:

 - In what ways does the student describe the movements and sounds of the environment?
 Pay attention to the quality of the student's observations. - To what extent does the student use the dance elements to describe his or her observations? - What connections does the student make between the stimuli and personal dance explorations and creations?
 His or her peers' dance creations?